commit-live-students/Xgboost_project/q02_param2/README.md

 # Let's Continue with Extreme Gradient Boosting  Parameter tuning

-* Now we have tunned the first few parameter, now we use them and tune the rest params.
+* Now we have tunned the first few parameter, now by using them we will tune the rest params.

 ## Write a function `param2` that:
 * Will take following param_grid along with model, dataset that will use **myXGBoost** and will return the accuracy and best_params.